vividos/WhereToFly/README.md

 point of interests, such as start and landing places, webcams and weather stations.

+See the Changelog for version infos: [Changelog.md](Changelog.md "Changelog")

 ## Build

 Builds are made by Visual Studio AppCenter: